-4.1 Collaborative partnership
+4.1 Collaborative partnerships

-This study represents collaboration between the Ministry of Health and family welfare of Bangladesh, Médecins Sans Frontières, Centre for Reproductive Health International Centre for Diarrhoeal Disease and Research, Bangladesh (ICDDR,B) and Bangabandhu Sheikh Mujib Medical University (BSMMU).
+This study represents collaboration between the Ministry of Health and family welfare of Bangladesh, Médecins Sans Frontières, Centre for Reproductive Health International Centre for Diarrhoeal Disease and Research, Bangladesh (icddr,b) and Centre for Injury Prevention and Research Bangladesh (CIPRB).
 Within MSF, the primary investigator is based in Dhaka, Bangladesh, and the co-investigators in the coordination office in Dhaka, MSF Operational Centre in Amsterdam (The Netherlands), and Qualitative research support team, MSF UK in London.
 The co-investigator Nell Gray will participate in the data collection in the field for female participants.